tsu-java/JNetstat/README.md

 # JNetstat
-JavaFX application that displays Netstat's results in table view
+JavaFX application that displays Netstat's results in table view.
+Good for viewing used ports on system.